 5. The essential issue with kiln clearance is to keep excessive heat from flammable surfaces.
 Remember, even when you follow clearance and ventilation recommendations, the kiln is giving off heat.
-Try not to locate it near things that can be affected by elevated temperatures.
-An example of this would be an electrical fuse panel which you do not want to overheat.
+Try not to place the kiln near things that can be affected by elevated temperatures.
+An example would be an electrical fuse panel which you do not want to overheat.